smartmic/addfonts/README.md

 on my To-Do list but currently that has no priority.

 **Now, good luck and enjoy beautiful documents with any fonts you like!**

-## TO-DO

-  * Add patches for ttf2pt1 to repository
-  * Option for other converters
-  * Use different paths